that-JC-guy/WX_Thermostat_Controller/README.md

 # Raspberry Pi-based, temperature-driven control system for heated sidewalks/driveways
-This application uses data from the OpenWeather API to drive the state of driveway, sidewalk, and other heating systems based on current and predicted outdoor temperatures.
+WiSH-Controller uses data from the OpenWeather API to drive the state of driveway, sidewalk, and other heating systems based on current and predicted outdoor temperatures.
 It can be easily modified to utilize a locally-connected temperature sensor in place of the current weather as reported by OpenWeather.
 This is not a replacement for a heating system controller.
 It is desgined to run alongside your heating system's controller and enable automation to reduce costs and lessen the associated risks of manually-triggered systems.

 This application requires that your register for an OpenWeater API ID. you must register for your own API key at https://home.openweathermap.org/users/sign_up.